wlerin/feralfilehosting/Feral Wiki/Software/NCurses Disk Usage/readme.md

 Usage
 ---

-Use the arrow keys, enter, and delete to navigate, and 'q' to quit"
+Use the arrow keys, enter, and delete to navigate (or vim movement keys), and 'q' to quit"